Elephant Toothpaste

 Results:

-Because the elephant toothpaste experiment is qualitative, we decided to measure the time it takes for the foam to overflow.
-The time of overflow was faster in lead oxide compared to manganese dioxide by 5 seconds in average.
+The formation of bubbles can be observed, producing foam and heat.
+Because the elephant toothpaste experiment is qualitative, we decided to measure the time it takes for the foam to overflow the graduated cylinder.
+On average, the time of overflow was faster in lead oxide compared to manganese dioxide by 5 seconds.

 Explanation: